imclerran/roc-start/README.md

   roc-start <COMMAND>

 Commands:
-  config  Specify a .rvn file which describes the application and dependencies. update  Update the platform and package repositories.
+  config  Use a configuration file to describes the application and dependencies. update  Update the platform and package repositories.

 Arguments: